vesoft-inc/nebula/docs/nebula-design-concepts.md

 - Query optimizer

       Query optimizer for SQL has experienced a long-term development, but not for graph database.
-Nebula Graph makes an effort in the optimizations of graph query, including cache executing plan and execute context-free queries in parallel.
+Nebula Graph has made an effort in the optimizations of graph query, including cache executing plan and executing context-free queries in parallel.

 ![image](https://user-images.githubusercontent.com/42762957/61119795-26a3d480-a4ce-11e9-97e9-102bf14e72d8.png)